A - Z of Useful Information for Parents

 All schools are legally required to have policies and practices in place to promote child safety.
 Laburnum P.S. is a child safe school and all staff, visitors and volunteers are expected to play an important role in ensuring a child safe environment.
 The school’s child safety practices, including the child safety Code of Conduct, can be found on the school website under Our School/Planning and Policies, or by contacting our office.

-All visitors, including parents who are here after 9:15 am or before 3:15 pm (except for assembly) are required to report to the office.
+All visitors, including parents who are here after 9:15 am or before 3:15 pm (except for assembly) are required to report to the office and sign-in using the QR codes on signage at the gates or office.

-Volunteers are required to have a currrent Working with Children Check (see details on page 24).
+Volunteers are required to have a currrent Working with Children Check (see details on page 24) and COVID-19 vaccination.

 Each year the teachers will place children in classes for the following year, taking into consideration the needs of the children and a balance in each class.
 During December, each child will be asked to list some children that they would like to be with the following year.
 Teachers will then place each child with at least one of these children.
 An important part of this class allocation process is ensuring your child has some different students in their class each year and learns to develop new friendships.